 One-to-one coaching sessions are usually 1½ - 2 hours long and it is often helpful to have a programme of at least three sessions, spaced three to four weeks apart.

 Small group coaching programmes adopt a similar schedule and are for a maximum of six people.
-Participants not only benefit from expert and peer coaching on their own parenting issue, they learn how to become more effective coaches themselves (which is an immensely valuable life skill and particularly beneficial when interacting with children!).
+Participants not only benefit from expert and peer coaching on their own parenting issue, they learn from other members of the group and how to adopt a coaching style of communication.

 The way we talk to our children becomes their inner voice.